kloener/visor-android/README.md

 ## Changelog

+Version 1.5.0 (2017-07-05)
+- using a native module to calculate yuv2rgb (greyscaled) (increases performance a bit, I guess)
+- using matrix-scaling instead of re-creating a bitmap with new size (drastically increases performance)
+- added PhotoView to pinch and zoom to paused camera preview (see https://github.com/chrisbanes/PhotoView)
+- added button animations
+- added sound effects for focus and image storing
+- hiding statusbar AND navigationbar
+- fixed several issues

 Version 1.3.0 (2016-04-23)

 - If no filter is selected the app now avoids to create a bitmap.
 This increases battery life and app performance.